-FRENCH EXAMINING BOARD: CCEA LENGTH OF COURSE: 1 or 2 Years Course Content AS Level A2 Level In the AS units, you will study: In the A2 units, you will study: The French language The French language The topic of Relationships The topic of Young People in Society The topic of Culture and Lifestyle The topic of Our Place in a Changing World The literary text L'Étranger The literary text Les Mains Sales Assessment AS Level (AS: 40% of A level) A2 Level (A2: 60% of A level) EXAMINATION: EXAMINATION: AS 1: Speaking A2 1: Speaking Question 1: students give a presentation based on an AS level Question 1: students introduce and discuss one individual theme related to an aspect of a French-speaking country or research project based on Belgium. community (approximately 3 minutes). (approximately 6 minutes).
+FRENCH EXAMINING BOARD: CCEA LENGTH OF COURSE: 1 or 2 Years Course Content AS Level A2 Level In the AS units, you will study: In the A2 units, you will study: The French language • The French language The topic of Relationships The topic of Young People in Society The topic of Culture and Lifestyle • The topic of Our Place in a Changing World The literary text L'Étranger • The literary text Les Mains Sales Assessment AS Level (AS: 40% of A Level) A2 Level (A2: 60% of A Level) EXAMINATION: EXAMINATION: AS 1: Speaking A2 1: Speaking Question 1: students give a presentation based on an AS Question 1: students introduce and discuss one individual Level theme related to an aspect of a French-speaking research project based on Belgium. country or community (approximately 3 minutes). (approximately 6 minutes).
 Question 2: conversation (approximately 8 minutes).
 Question 2: conversation (approximately 9 minutes).
-Total time: 11 minutes Total time: 15 minutes Weighting: 30% of AS level (12% of A level) Weighting: 18% of A level A2 2: Listening (A) and Reading (B) AS 2:Listening (A), Reading (B) and Use of Language (C) Section A: Listening (45 minutes) Section A: Listening (40 minutes) Students answer 2 sets of questions based on two recordings.
+Total time: 11 minutes Total time: 15 minutes Weighting: 30% of AS Level (12% of A Level) Weighting: 18% of A Level A2 2: Listening (A) and Reading (B) AS 2: Listening (A), Reading (B) and Use of Language (C) Section A: Listening (45 minutes) Section A: Listening (40 minutes) Students answer 2 sets of questions based on two recordings.
 Students answer 2 sets of questions based on 2 recordings.
 Recording 1: students answer in French.
 Recording 1: students answer in French Recording 2: students answer in English.
 Recording 2: students answer in English Section B: Reading (50 minutes) Section B: Reading (2 hours) Question 1: students answer one set of questions in French Students answer two sets of questions and complete one based on one passage. summary exercise and one translation exercise.
-Question 2: students translate a passage from French into Question 1: students complete a gap-filling exercise in French.
-Question 2: students answer a set of questions in French based English. on one passage.
-Question 3: students read a passage in French and summarise Section C: Use of Language (30 minutes) it in English.
+Question 1: students complete a gap-filling exercise in French.
+Question 2: students translate a passage from French into Question 1: students complete a gap-ining exercise in French Question 2: students answer a set of questions in French base English. on one passage. - Question 3: students read a passage in French and summarise Section C: Use of Language (30 minutes) it in English.
 Questions 1, 2, 3, and 4: students complete a series of short Question 4: students translate a passage from English into grammatical and lexical exercises.
 French.
 Question 5: students translate short sentences from English Total time: 2 hours 45 minutes into French.
-Weighting: 24% of A level Total time: 2 hours A2 3: Extended Writing Weighting: 40% of AS level (16% of A level) Students write one essay in French in response to a set literary AS 3: Extended Writing text (Les Mains Sales).
+Weighting: 24% of A Level Total time: 2 hours A2 3: Extended Writing Weighting: 40% of AS Level (16% of A Level) Students write one essay in French in response to a set literary AS 3: Extended Writing text (Les Mains Sales).
 Students write one essay in French in response to a literary Total time: 1 hour text (L'Étranger).
-Weighting: 18% of A level Total time: 1 hour Weighting: 30% of AS level (12% of A level)
+Weighting: 18% of A Level Total time: 1 hour Weighting: 30% of AS Level (12% of A Level)